Spatio-temporal analysis of extreme winter temperatures in Ireland: Introduction

-Figure~\ref{fig:hadcrut_irel_v_glob} shows that globally (left-hand plot), the winter months of December, January, and February (DJF) of 2010 were anomalously warm, despite large variations locally, for example in Ireland (right-hand plot).
-Disentangling these juxtaposing trends in winter extremes is important to fully ascertain the overall trend of winter extreme temperatures. \cite{CHRISTIANSEN2018} show that the cold winter of 2009/10 was in fact warmer than expected, in the context of the climate conditions at the time.
-The authors estimate that the occurrence probability of extremely cold winter temperatures such as those seen in 2009/10 has reduced by a factor of 2 due to anthropogenic-induced climate change, and so were in line with global warming winter trends.
+Figure~\ref{fig:hadcrut_irel_v_glob} shows that globally (left-hand plot), the winter months of December, January, and February (which we subsequently denote by DJF) of 2010 were anomalously warm, despite large variations locally, e.g., in Ireland (right-hand plot), with these values derived from the HadCRUT5 data product, see Section~\ref{sec:c6_short_term_covariates} for details.
+Disentangling these juxtaposing trends in winter extremes is important to fully ascertain the overall trend of winter extreme temperatures. \cite{CHRISTIANSEN2018} show that the cold winter of 2009/10 was, in fact, warmer than expected, in the context of the climate conditions at the time.
+Based on a range of different climate model ensemble runs \cite{CHRISTIANSEN2018} estimate that the occurrence probability of extremely cold winter temperatures, such as those seen in 2009/10, has reduced by a factor of two due to anthropogenically induced climate change, and so were in line with global warming winter trends.
+However, their analysis does not examine how these climatic features influence the spatial patterns of extremely cold winter temperatures, nor does it assess whether such features are evident in observational data.

-Our analysis aims to test for and identify non-stationarities in winter temperature extremes to give a more thorough picture of the impact of climate change on winter temperatures in Ireland.
-To avoid underestimating the severity of extreme weather events, we rely on asymptotically justified statistical models provided by extreme value theory.
-Advances in the extreme value literature enable us to model the spatial dependence of extreme observations, which allows the simulation of spatial extreme winter temperature events.
-We use the generalised $r$-Pareto process \citep{Dombry2015} to model extremal dependence since this approach involves fitting the model to full spatial observations.
-The $r$-Pareto process more accurately captures realistic spatial patterns of extreme events as opposed to the max-stable process, which models constructed componentwise maxima, typically not corresponding to actual observed spatial events.